Zum Inhalt springen

 d) Actors involved

 As a processor, etracker operates as a company bound by the instructions of the controller from a company headquarters and data center in Hamburg (EU).
-In particular, there are no relationships under company law with companies outside the EU or in insecure third countries, which would make it more difficult to protect the rights of data subjects, nor does etracker itself or in combination with third parties provide products or carry out data processing that would entail the further use of data processed by means of the Tag Manager for other (profiling) purposes or would only make sense for etracker.
-Furthermore, etracker does not use the information processed by means of the Tech Manager for other purposes of its own or of third parties, in particular the further development or optimization of its own services2.
+In particular, there are no relationships under company law with companies outside the EU or in insecure third countries, which would make it more difficult to protect the rights of data subjects, nor does etracker itself or in combination with third parties provide products or carry out data processing that would entail the further use of data processed using the Tag Manager for other (profiling) purposes or would only make sense for etracker.
+In addition, etracker does not use the information processed by the Tag Manager for any other purposes of its own or of third parties, in particular for the further development or optimization of its own services2.

 e) Duration of the observation